Fees and charges

 Students with an international bank account or card can pay their College bill through TransferMate in their own currency, with no currency conversion fees and with beneficial exchange rates.

-TransferMate: what are the benefits?
+TransferMate: What are the benefits?

 - No international sender/receiver fees